 Babies love to explore the big, exciting world around them.
 They love the sounds, colors, lights, people, and places they experience.
-Parents can greatly aid their child’s learning through facilitating fun experiences every day.
+Parents can greatly aid their child’s learning by facilitating fun experiences every day.
 Being exposed to a variety of sights and sounds each day can boost an infant’s cognitive and social development.
 Even mundane tasks can be interesting to a baby!

 The Forward-Facing Carry position is for babies with full head and neck control, which usually occurs between 5-6 months of age.
 This is a great position for babies who want to experience the world as you do, facing outward.